×

 Celebrate St. Patrick’s Day at Pippin’s Tavern with green beer, Pipers ale and festive green beads!
 Located adjacent to Downtown Dogs, Pippin’s is a great place to grab a beer and a dog.
 Their menu includes $5 Happy Hour Jameson and Jack Daniels shots, along with daily food and drink specials.
 Only a 4 minute walk from State & Chestnut or an 11 minute walk from Grand Plaza.

 Continue with drinks at Fado Irish Pub!
 Founded in 1996 by Irish entrepenuers, Fado aims to bring the history of Irish pubs to the 21st Century with dozens of local and international beers, soccer and good eats.
-St. Patrick’s Day festivities include early opening for day-drinking, live music and pints of Guiness.
+St. Patrick’s Day festivities include early opening for day-drinking, live music and pints of Guinness.
 Enjoy their signature Fado Irish coffee, 2 Gingers whiskey or Magners Irish cider.
 Only a 2 minute walk down Grand Ave. from Grand Plaza, or a 3 minute walk on Clark St. from AMLI River North.